JuleeRoy/pixelAssignment/README.md

-## Deployment
+## ProjectDeployment

-The Bizpush application is deployed using Netlify and can be accessed at the following link: [Live Demo](https://pixel-assignment.vercel.app/)
+The Bizpush application is deployed using Vercel and can be accessed at the following link: [Live Demo](https://pixel-assignment.vercel.app/)

 ## Installation